Setting Up SAML-based SSO

 SAML has to be set up on the Identity Provider (IdP) and the Service Provider (SP), thereby creating the mutual trust relation.

-The following basic requirements must be fullfilled to consider SAML-based SSO at all:
+The following basic requirements must be fulfilled to consider SAML-based SSO at all:

-- ability to POST to an ACS endpoint
+- IdP with ability to POST to an ACS endpoint

 - IdP Metadata XML file